In 2012, O-office transformed the top floor of a 1960s silo building in the oldest beer factory in Guangzhou, the central city of southern China.

 Silo-top Studio Technical Information

 - Location: 63 Xizeng Road, Liwan, Guangzhou, Guangdong, China

 - Area: 621.0 sqm

 Silo-top Studio by O-OFFICE Architects Photographs

-Article by O-OFFICE Architects
+Article by the Architects

 In 2012, O-office transformed the top floor of a 1960s’ silo building in the oldest beer factory of Guangzhou, the central city of southern China.
 The 38-meter-high silo building locates on the south bank of one branch of the Pearl River, confronting the generic housing highrises and looking south to the city’s old downtown.
-The top floor used to be the inlet level for the wheat berry to be fill in the 12 silo’s below, thus full of square holes on it.
+The top floor used to be the inlet level for the wheat berry to be filled in the 12 silo’s below, thus full of square holes.
 A bridge-building has been connecting the building partly on top of the silo’s, and the vertical transportation tower at the east end.

 The 40-meter deep space on top of the silo is converted to O-office’s workshop space.
 Big openings are made on the side walls to utilize the outer half of the top surface of the silos as the workshop’s terrace.
 Working desks are placed on the river-view side, while five wooden utility boxes support the material library mezzanine on the city-view side.
-The four-floor inlet holes between the working desks are filled with metal plant boxes, in which grow four wampee trees, while ones on the mezzanine side between the utility boxes are covered by glass table and leave the inside of the silo visible.
+The four-floor inlet holes between the working desks are filled with metal plant boxes, which grow four wampee trees, while the ones on the mezzanine side between the utility boxes are covered by a glass table and leave the inside of the silo visible.